Lee Tuck: Negeri Sembilan

-In January 2017, Tuck signed a one-year deal with Malaysia Premier League side Negeri Sembilan FC.
-On 20 January 2017, Tuck made his league debut in a 3–0 win over Sabah FC as first starter.
+In January 2017, Tuck signed a one-year deal with Malaysia Premier League side Negeri Sembilan.
+On 20 January 2017, Tuck made his league debut in a 3–0 win over Sabah as first starter.
 His first league goal came in from a 2–1 home win against MISC-MIFA on 28 February 2017.
 On 11 March 2017, Tuck scored a hat-trick in 2017 Malaysia FA Cup third round match against Penang FC helping his side advance to the next round.
 Due his leadership qualities, he was appointed as the vice-captain of Negeri Sembilan.